 - 1. At the server command line, type go hardware, and press Enter. - 2.
 To select Work with communication resources (Option 1), type 1, and press Enter.
 Your communication resources will be listed by resource name.
 Follow the display instructions if you want to work with your resources or view more details.

-What to do next: Install TCP/IP
+Install TCP/IP